HariSekhon/GitHub-Repos-MermaidJS-Gantt-Chart/README.md

 Regardless of the above caveats, this is still a great and fast starting point to create the Gannt chart as it automates the vast majority of creating this MermaidJS [Diagram-as-Code](https://github.com/HariSekhon/Diagrams-as-Code).

-In my case because I have a very complex history including many Git submodule repo forkings and many trivial commits for submodule updates and CI/CD backporting across repos I had to exclude the above `git_graph_commit_history.sh` script for analysis...
+In my case because I have a very complex history including many Git submodule repo forks, many trivial commits of submodule updates and CI/CD backporting across repos I decided to exclude this activity to give a better idea of when I was heavily actively working on each repo.
+I analyzed graphs easily generated using the script `git_graph_commit_history.sh` in [DevOps-Bash-tools](https://github.com/HariSekhon/DevOps-Bash-tools) repo.

-I ended up hand tuning my Gannt chart to look like this instead which is more accurate:
+I ended up hand tuning my Gannt chart to look like this instead which is more accurate and insightful for when I was more heavily active on each repo:

 ```mermaid
 %%{ init: {